 On January 19, Harry Holman, a historian and writer whose career has included serving as the Director of Culture, Heritage and Libraries and the Provincial Archivist, joins us to discuss one of the Island’s most talented architects in “Architect for a Changing City: C.B.
 Chappell and the Evolving Face of Charlottetown.”
 The talk will focus primarily on how the period from the 1880s to the 1930s was one of enormous change for Charlottetown and how one architect contributed to the look of the city during that period.

 The series will conclude on January 26, with the City of Charlottetown’s Manager of the Planning and Heritage Department, Alex Forbes, presenting an illustrated overview of the significant planning initiatives implemented in the City entitled, “How Plans Transform Communities”.
 A native Islander, Mr. Forbes has over 23 years of experience in planning and heritage in both New Brunswick and Prince Edward Island.
 In addition to his latest role at the City of Charlottetown, his career has included working as Assistant Director of Development Services and Assistant Director for Strategic Direction and Internal Consulting for the City of Fredericton.

-Please come join the Institute and its friends to celebrate this important year.
-Architectural Heritage on PEI: Past, Present and Future runs on Mondays in January 2014 (6, 13, 20 and 27) at 7pm.
-The first lecture is at Province House and the remaining three are at Beaconsfield’s Carriage House.
+Please come join the Institute and its friends to welcome this fascinating and diverse group of speakers as they share with us their illustrated lectures.
+Bringing Heritage into the Future runs on Mondays in January 2015 (5, 12, 19 and 26) at 7pm at Beaconsfield Carriage House.
 Admission is open to the public by donation and light refreshments will be served.
 Storm dates to be announced via local media.